lkodinsson/MARS/Basic/PHB.md

 ## Combat Skills

 There are four core combat skills: *finesse*, *martial*, *ranged*, and *unarmed*.
-Although combat skills are advanced skills, they are not required to make attacks.
+Although combat skills are complex skills, they are not required to make attacks.
 Attacks can be made with any weapon, even untrained, by rolling your dexterity to hit with those weapons.
 Making attacks with higher accuracy requires training, and each combat skill improves different categories of weapons.
 Some weapons can be used by multiple skills, which are called cross-skill weapons.

 ### Finesse (DEX)